|Born: December 12, 1992

 Osuna returned to Bradenton and improved significantly.
 This time he hit only slightly better at home, so McKechnie didn’t account for the solid numbers.
 Another factor in Osuna’s favor was that he was still young for the level, at 21.
 He had a moderate platoon split, with a .888 OPS against LHPs and .774 against RHPs.
 Osuna spent a month on the disabled list, starting at the beginning of May.
 He had a strong second half, putting up an OPS of .821 in July and .929 in August.
 After collecting only 13 extra base hits in his first 42 games, he had 23 in his last 55.

 Osuna should move up to Altoona in 2015, where he’ll need to continue making progress with the bat given that he’s limited to first.
-He’s eligible for the Rule 5 draft, but he’d probably be a long shot to be selected given his positional limitation.
+He’s eligible for the Rule 5 draft, but he’s a long shot to be selected given his positional limitations.

 |2015: Minor League Contract|